numberplates/plateit-api-docs/fundamentals/delegations.md

 # Configuring a Plate or Product to be Delegated

-When a delegator/delegatee relationship exists between two companies, you will be able to pass
+When a delegator/delegatee relationship exists between two companies, you will be able to delegate specific [plate types](/objects/company-plate-type.md) and [products](/objects/company-product.md) to be fulfilled on your behalf by another company.

-# Using the Place Order Endpoint
+# Using the Build Order Endpoint

+The [build order](/actions/build-order.md) endpoint is used by your customer-facing application to create an entire order in a single `post` request.

+Upon receiving the request, Plateit will take care of any delegateions automatically.

+TBC...